OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/develop/GuidedSetups/active-directory-mobileanddesktopapp-android-use.md

             @Override
             public void onCancel() {
-            /* User canceled the authentication */
+            /* User canceled hello authentication */
                 Log.d(TAG, "User cancelled login.");
             }
         };
     }

     /* Callback used for interactive request.
-If succeeds we use the access
+If succeeds we use hello access
-         * token to call the Microsoft Graph.
+         * token toocall hello Microsoft Graph.
 Does not check cache */ private AuthenticationCallback getAuthInteractiveCallback() {
         return new AuthenticationCallback() {